 The advance of today’s digital electronics bring a new hopes for many things, because now there are many choices for low cost and high performance DSP microcontrollers.
 For example, a small board, popularly called “blue-pill”, is advertised in an online store for only US$ 2.25 (Figure 1.-upper part).
-It has 72MHz 32-bit processor core with some DSP instruction sets (ARM Cortex M3), 20kB RAM, multi channel 12-Bit ADC, 4 PWM output, various communication peripherals, and many digital IO pins.
+It has 72MHz 32-bit processor core with some DSP instruction sets (ARM Cortex M3), 20kB RAM, multi channel 12-Bit ADC (can be expanded to 15-bit by multichannel oversampling), 4 PWM output, various communication peripherals, and many digital IO pins.
 This ridiculously cheap development board is very tempting not only for just develop new product but also for embedding it into the final product as its core component.

 We can discuss some main features of the circuit design here: the analog/digital input-output conversion, the user interface for parameter control and visualization, and the serial communication port for programming and pedal control extension.